 Overall I highly recommend this book.
 It is down to earth without being judgmental, honest without being harsh.
 As a seasoned unlaced librarian I have read many a sex book, yet I learned new things and found new perspective in this book.
 Yet I would be more than happy to recommend this title if it is the very first sexuality book you are going to read.
 I highly recommend this book to couples and people with body acceptance struggles.

 The book has a happy, permanent home on my bookshelf….
 Maybe even my night stand!

-I did a video review of this book, posted below.
 You can visit the author’s website here.